 Accountants, bookkeepers and payroll processors go through a significant amount of data in their jobs.
 Many accounting tasks are repetitive, time-consuming and rules-based - from processing payroll transactions to collecting the necessary information to lodge tax returns or business activity statements (BAS).

 What does this mean for artificial intelligence within the accounting space?
-Roles surrounding accounts payable and receivable through data-entry and payroll spend most of their day processing invoices and entering invoice data into systems.
-Spending a 9-to-5 , Monday to Friday job, entering invoice after invoice, can be mentally taxing and de-motivating to many employees.
+Roles that handle accounts payable, receivable and payroll spend most of their day processing invoices and entering invoice data into systems.
+Spending a 9-to-5, Monday-to-Friday job, entering invoice after invoice, can be mentally taxing and demotivating to many employees.
 In fact, the other aspects of these roles can suffer if there is an influx of invoices or data to be entered into accounting systems.
 A great example of this lies within the payroll function.
-Events like public holidays or award changes can increase data-entry tasks, often taking away the focus from more complex tasks like sorting out pay queries or handling repayment issues and so on.
+Events like public holidays or award changes can increase data-entry tasks, often taking the focus away from more complex tasks like sorting out pay queries or handling repayment issues and so on.

-AI can help by introducing data entry automation technologies like Optical Character Recognition (OCR) and NLP technologies.
-These systems' read' invoices, contracts and documents and automatically enter in dollar amounts accurately.
+AI can help by introducing data entry automation technologies like optical character recognition (OCR) and NLP technologies1.
+These systems ‘read’ invoices, contracts and documents and automatically enter in dollar amounts accurately.
 This removes the chance of human error that can be found in manual data entry tasks and saves valuable man-hours.
-Not only does it save on costs so you can re-focus those hours into other aspects of your accounting services, but you're likely increasing staff satisfaction rates.
+Not only does it save on costs but it allows for you to re-focus those hours on other aspects of your accounting business.
+It will also help improve staff satisfaction rates.
 By allowing those employees to work on building client relationships or value-adding services within your organisation and taking away the mundane, repetitive nature of lower-level accounting tasks, you'll find they'll likely thank you for it.

-Although repetitive and rule-based tasks can easily be digitised and set up for robotic process automation systems like AI, there is still that "human" component of accounting services that AI models cannot imitate.
+Although repetitive and rules-based tasks can easily be digitised and set up for robotic process automation systems like AI, there is still that "human" component of accounting services that AI models cannot imitate.